Making an Impact as a Manager

 The answer is clear, right?
 But it’s not just about the number.

-Here precisely lays your goal.
+Here precisely lies your goal.
 This is how you make an impact as a manager.
 You create and lead high-impact teams.

 Easier said than done.